spcourse/integrals/en/riemann/integrals/index.md

 # Riemann

-Write a function that uses a Riemann sum to approximate the integral of a quadratic function within specified boundaries, i.e.
+Write a function that uses a Riemann sum to approximate the integral of a quadratic equation within specified boundaries, i.e.

 $$\int_{d}^e (a x^2 + bx + c)~dx$$

-Here, the values $a$, $b$, and $c$ define the quadratic function, while the parameters $d$ and $e$ indicate the lower and upper bound of the integral respectively.
+Here, the values $a$, $b$, and $c$ define the quadratic equation, while the parameters $d$ and $e$ indicate the lower and upper bound of the integral respectively.

-The program should print out the approximated integral and a plot of the quadratic function should also be displayed on the screen.
+The program should print out the approximated integral and a plot of the quadratic equation should also be displayed on the screen.

 ## Specification